 This morning our Executive Director, Tara Jackson was on the TV1 Breakfast Show.

 She was talking about our Out of the Labs petition and why we urgently need to create a mandatory retirement policy for ex-lab animals in NZ.
+If you missed the show you can watch it online here.

 Currently, there are no laws or regulations in place to protect these animals from being needlessly euthanized.
 Today the Primary Production Select Committee are meeting to discuss our petition.
 We are hoping that they agree with us and create a mandatory retirement policy for ex-lab animals.